webreinvent/vaah-docs/docs/vaahflutter/directory_structure/vaahextendflutter/helpers/datetime.md

 [[toc]]

-This file contains all the common Date and Time helpers which can be used in app.
+This file contains all the common Date and Time helpers which can be used in the app.

 ## Extension On TimeOfDay